einar-io/MongoDB-Coding-Challenge/README.md

 ## Assumption
-During the challenge will state any assumptions explicitly here:
+During the challenge will state any further assumptions explicitly here:

 0. You want me to be productive, so I use the tools I use most.
 1. YOu want me document my thought process.
-2. You want me to use a library for parsing JSON to be productive.

 ## Analysis